Fatima421/WallaMarvel/Documentation.md

 **Why**: UseCases and repositories depend on protocols, making it easy to inject mocks for unit tests.

 ### Unit Tests
-**Why**: ViewModels contain most presentation and business logic, so testing them ensures core user flows work correctly.
+**Why**: I focused on testing the ViewModel as it contains most of the presentation and business logic, ensuring core user flows work correctly.
 In addition, I added unit tests for Repositories and DataSources to verify data mapping, error propagation, and integration between layers.
 This helps catch issues early in the data flow and gives confidence that each layer behaves correctly in isolation.

 ## Code Quality Decisions